Zauktion/zauktion-core/README.md

 # ZauKtion
-ZauKtion is our hackathon project with the purpose of making an on-chain auction process where the bids and bidders remain unknown and the auction is carried out in a trustless process.
+An on-chain auction system with privacy by implementing zero-knowledge proofs.
+In this system, bidders and their bid prices will be hidden, ensuring that only the winning bidder and their bid amount will be revealed after the end of the valid bidding period.

+---

-## Pre requisites
+## Reproduction
+### Prerequisites

 * Install rust and [circom2](https://docs.circom.io/getting-started/installation/)

-## Getting started
+### Getting started

 1. Clone or fork this template repository.
     ```shell